php-dev-br/laravel-doc-pt-br/mail.md

 Laravel provides a clean, simple API over the popular [SwiftMailer](https://swiftmailer.symfony.com/) library with drivers for SMTP, Mailgun, Postmark, Amazon SES, and `sendmail`, allowing you to quickly get started sending mail through a local or cloud based service of your choice.

-<a name="configuration"></a>
-### Configuration

-Laravel's email services may be configured via the `mail` configuration file.
-Each mailer configured within this file may have its own options and even its own unique "transport", allowing your application to use different email services to send certain email messages.
-For example, your application might use Postmark to send transactional mail while using Amazon SES to send bulk mail.

 <a name="driver-prerequisites"></a>
 ### Driver Prerequisites